Helping founders and executives become commercially sharp.

 The translation layer.

-It says the real version—not the comfortable one.
+The real version.
+Not the comfortable one.

 MacroOrganizationIndividual

-by Art Efremkin
+Of leverage and Craft by Art Efremkin

 What's actually shifting — in the economy, in organizations, and in how individuals need to operate.
 No noise.
 No schedule.